gislab-augsburg/ckanext-noanonaccess/README.md

 --------------------
 Configuration Options
 --------------------
 You can also specify allowed page URLs in blueprints by using either the blueprint's name or path URL in regex format, separated by spaces.
-Also you can restrict some of the blueprints that are allowed by default.
+Also you can restrict some of the blueprints or path URLs that are allowed by default.

     ckanext.noanonaccess.allowed_blueprint = feeds.general feeds.group
     ckanext.noanonaccess.allowed_paths = /about/.* /oauth2/callback
-    ckanext.noanonaccess.restricted_blueprints = user.login user.register
+    ckanext.noanonaccess.restricted_blueprint = user.login user.register
+    ckanext.noanonaccess.restricted_paths = /user/login /user/register

 And you can specify the path anonymous users will be redirected to if trying to access restricted paths.
 Default is ``user.login`` for the standard login page.
 A custom redirect path can be used for other login methods like single sign on, e.g. with [ckanext-keycloak](https://github.com/keitaroinc/ckanext-keycloak).